Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 Why This Gadget Can Help With Potty Training at Daycare

-The potty watch can be programmed in intervals, so it works like a timer (but it's automatically set to go off for your child, so you don't have to keep setting the timer.)
-For example, you can set the intervals for every half hour or every hour.
+The potty watch can be programmed in intervals, so it works like a timer (but it's automatically set to go off for your child and you don't have to keep setting the timer.)
+For example, you can set the intervals for every half hour or every hour, or for some kids, even stretch it out longer.
 One of my private clients got this potty watch (and loved it).
-They set it for every 2 hours and it's worked like a charm for their child at school.
+They set it for every 2 hours and it worked like a charm for their child at school.

-And here's the big difference from a timer, and why the potty watch can be so helpful for some kids (who are in that toddler zone of not liking being told what to do)...
+Here's a big difference between the potty watch and a timer, and why the potty watch can be so helpful for some toddlers (who don't like to be told what to do!).

 The child feels IN CHARGE of the potty watch.
 It's on your child's wrist.